Gander International Airport: Aircraft testing

 The airport has been used historically as a testing site for the testing and development of many aircraft.
 The use of the airport for crosswind testing, in particular, has led to it being the airport of choice in recent years.

 Concorde used the airport in 1974 to test Transatlantic flight capabilities.
 Passengers were selected from the town population to fly to England and France on test flights, and experience supersonic flight.
 In September 1975, Concorde G-BOAC made two return trips to Gander in one day, becoming the first aircraft to make four transatlantic crossings in a single day.

-Gander became the first Canadian airport at which a Boeing 787 Dreamliner landed at, as Boeing used Gander for crosswind testing on the 787-8 in 2011.
+Gander became the first Canadian airport at which a Boeing 787 Dreamliner landed, as Boeing used Gander for crosswind testing on the 787-8 in 2011.
 In 2018, the 787-10 used the airport for crosswind testing as well.

 The Bombardier C Series, now known as the Airbus A220, used the airport for testing in 2016.